A colour film, published on YouTube, courtesy of the Canada-based Museum of Estonians Abroad depicts Estonian towns and people in the 1930s.

 On the morning of 1 December 1924, some 300 party activists moved to take over key government outposts in Tallinn, while expecting workers in the capital to rise up behind them.
 The effort soon failed, however, and the government quickly regained control.
 In the aftermath, Estonian political unity got a strong boost, while the communists lost all credibility.
 Relations with the Soviet Union, which had helped instigate the coup, deteriorated sharply.

-Era of Silence
+The era of Silence

 By the early 1930s, Estonia’s political system, still governed by the imbalanced constitution, again began to show signs of instability.
 As in many other European countries at the time, pressure was mounting for a stronger system of government.
 Several constitutional changes were proposed, the most radical being put forth by the protofascist League of Independence War Veterans.